nathanleclaire/blog/source/_posts/2014-01-04-5-smooth-angularjs-application-tips.markdown

 # Making AJAX calls from services

-So what if you want to use Angular's `http` service to retrieve or set some data on the server, and interact with it from a controller?
+So what if you want to use Angular's `$http` service to retrieve or set some data on the server, and interact with it from a controller?
 We know by now that we should be using services to perform this kind of data-getting, but how do we deal with this asynchrony?
 Doing so is not too painful, we simply return the `promise` Angular gives us when we make an AJAX call, and use the `then` method to define our callback in the controller.
 A simple example:

 ```js
 app.factory('githubService', function($http) {